An In-Depth Look at our Processes

 The mission of the Muncie Land Bank is to acquire abandoned property, preserve it, and provide it to the public for strategic redevelopment.
 Because we are a mission-based organization, our aim is not to profit off of abandoned land, but to see that land return to the city of Muncie’s tax rolls and become productive once again.
 This process requires that the land bank extensively vet our buyers, but it also means that our properties are generally more accessible to local residents than properties that are simply sold at the highest market price.
 In order to redistribute the properties to bidders, the Muncie Land Bank has three separate property disposition processes.

 When the Muncie Land Bank first acquires a vacant lot, we both physically and legally clean that property.
 A title search is ran, and all liens and civil penalties are cleared.
-As the Muncie Land Bank intends to serve the city of Muncie, we take great care to thoroughly examine each lot before selling it to a new owner.
+As the Muncie Land Bank intends to serve the residents of the City of Muncie, we take great care to thoroughly examine each lot before selling it to a new owner.

 We then place that lot into our side lot program.
 Postcards are sent to adjacent property owners in order to notify them that the property is for sale.
 At this point in the process, only adjacent property owners are able to purchase a side lot property.
 The properties are available on our side lot program for a period of 45 days, and are available to adjacent owners for a reduced price.
 In the case where two adjacent owners want to split a parcel, the Muncie Land Bank will work with both owners to grant them the land.